NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

 ## Hydra policy

-Instead of kicking of single evaluations of Nixpkgs, we will kick of double evaluations:
+Instead of kicking off single evaluations of Nixpkgs, we will kick off double evaluations:

   1. Evaluate Nixpkgs normally.